lino-framework/book/docs/admin/multiple_frontends.rst

+.. _hosting.multiple_frontends:

 ===================================
 Multiple front ends for a same site
 ===================================

-You can configure two different "web sites" which serve a same :term:`Lino site`.
+You can configure two different Django projects (web sites) to serve a same :term:`Lino site`.
+They will have different domain names and nginx configurations, but share the same application code and database.
+The :xfile:`settings.py` file of one of them will import the settings of the other one, and will basically just change the :attr:`default_ui
+<lino.core.site.Site.default_ui>` setting.

-Create the Lino site as usual using :cmd:`getlino startsite`.
+Create the Lino site as usual using :cmd:`getlino startsite` and selecting extjs as front end.

 In the project directory of the site, create a file named :file:`settings_react.py` with this content::